-My Photo Stream: What it is and how to use it
+My Photo Stream: What is it and how do I use it?

 Do you know the frustration of looking for a photo on your computer only to realize it’s on your phone?
 Or trying to show someone a picture from your vacation only to remember you took that pic with your DSLR camera, so it’s on your computer at home?
 It’s this exact pain point that Apple tried to alleviate with My Photo Stream.